-Individuals reporting discrimination or sexual misconduct shall be informed by the Title IX Coordinators about options for resolving potential violations of the policies prohibiting discrimination or sexual misconduct, which include informal dispute resolution and/or the formal investigation procedure.
+Individuals reporting discrimination or sexual misconduct shall be informed by the Title IX Team Member about options for resolving potential violations of the policies prohibiting discrimination or sexual misconduct, which include informal dispute resolution and/or the formal investigation procedure.

 In many instances, counseling, advice, or informal discussion may be useful in resolving concerns about allegations of discrimination prohibited by Title IX.
-Complainants who wish to resolve their concerns informally should bring them to the attention of the Title IX Coordinators.
+Complainants who wish to resolve their concerns informally should bring them to the attention of the Title IX Team Member.

 Although Millsaps welcomes informal resolution of complaints when appropriate, it will not use mediation between a complainant and alleged perpetrator or any other informal resolution mechanism to resolve complaints pertaining to non-consensual sexual contact or non-consensual sexual penetration.

 Complainants who are considering bringing a formal complaint may at any time meet with the Title IX Coordinators, who will discuss the matter and describe the formal complaint process.
-Alternatively, a complainant may choose to submit a written complaint to the Title IX Coordinators.
+Alternatively, a complainant may choose to submit a written complaint to the Title IX Team Members.

 During an investigation, the complainant (the person filing the complaint) will have the opportunity to describe his or her allegations and present supporting witnesses or other evidence.
 The respondent (the person complained about) will have the opportunity to respond to each allegation and present supporting witnesses or other evidence.
 The investigator will review evidence presented and will meet with additional witnesses identified by the complainant, the respondent, or third parties, as determined appropriate by the investigator.
 All parties involved in the investigation are expected to cooperate and provide truthful information throughout the investigation process.